Getting Started with the CLI

 How Do I get My API Key?

-The Rafter CLI allows you to:- Trigger scans of your remote repositories
+The Rafter CLI allows you to:- Run security audits of your remote repositories (

 - Check usage and quota information